andrewathalye/destiny-unpacker-ada/README.md

 but will allow program operation.

 If you do need to extract other file types, however, follow these steps:

 	- If you intend to use Destiny 1 or Destiny 2 before Beyond Light, acquire oo2core_3_win64.dll from the Destiny 2 Shadowkeep game install directory and place it in the same directory as the tool.

-	- (On Linux) If you intend to use Destiny 2 after Beyond Light, acquire oo2corelinux64.so.9 and replace the dummy file in ext_lib.
+	- (On Linux) If you intend to use Destiny 2 after Beyond Light, acquire oo2corelinux64.so.9 and replace the dummy file in ext_lib with it.
 	You can find this file in the Unreal Engine 4/5 Source Code Repository.
-See the warning in the Reference section to understand the legal implications of using these files.
+	See the warning in the Reference
+	section to understand the legal implications of using these files.

 	- (On Windows) If you intend to use Destiny 2 after Beyond Light, acquire oo2core_9_win64.dll and place it in the same directory as the tool.
 You can get this file from the Destiny 2 Witch Queen game install.

 Windows-specific information:
 You should rename the Oodle library you currently need to oo2core_3_win64.dll and place it alongside the unpacker executable, regardless of the actual version.
 If, for example, you want to unpack a Beyond Light package, you would rename oo2core_9_win64.dll to oo2core_3_win64.dll.
 If you instead want to unpack Shadowkeep or Destiny 1, you would rename the original oo2core_3_win64.dll file back to its original name.